TheEdoRan/next-safe-action/website/docs/integrations/react-hook-form.md

 Here's a guide on how to work with the two libraries together.

 :::info
-These code snippets are from the [React Hook Form example](https://next-safe-action.vercel.app/react-hook-form) of the example application.
+These code snippets are from the [React Hook Form example](https://next-safe-action-playground.vercel.app/react-hook-form) of the playground app.
 :::

 ## 1. Define a validation schema